kimchitsigai/Articles-and-Tutorials/asterisk_install.md

 Note or carry out any special instructions displayed (if any) at the end of the upgrade, such as to reboot the system.

-**Upgrade Step 5:** Confirm New FreePBX Distro Version
+**Upgrade Step 5:** Confirm the New FreePBX Distro Version

-Check the updated (now current) version file (as demonstrated above) to confirm the current installed version of FreePBX Distro is the expected newer version.
+Check the updated (now current) version file &ndash; again, by executing <code>cat /etc/schmooze/pbx-version</code> &ndash; to confirm the current installed version of  the FreePBX Distro is the expected newer version.

-Repeat <code>Upgrade Steps 1-5</code> for each individual update script, in sequential order:
+**Upgrade Step 6:** Repeat <code>Upgrade Steps 1-5</code> for each individual update script, in sequential order, found below.

 	http://upgrades.freepbxdistro.org/stable/4.211.64/upgrade-4.211.64-3.sh
 	http://upgrades.freepbxdistro.org/stable/4.211.64/upgrade-4.211.64-4.sh